 Angels Flight was designated Los Angeles Historic-Cultural Monument #4 in August 1962, and added to the National Register of Historic Places in October 2000.

-Almost certainly.
-Angels Flight has been in more than 100 movies, including the 1949 film noir Criss Cross, the 1963 cult trash horror classic The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies and the 2011 movie The Muppets, when Jason Segel sings the song "Man or Muppet."
+Angels Flight has appeared in more than 100 movies, including the film noirs Criss Cross (1949) and Kiss Me Deadly (1955); the 1963 cult classic The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies; and The Muppets (2011) when Jason Segel sings "Man or Muppet."

-Pretty much the same as it did in the early 1900s, i.e. kind of like Halloween.
-Steve DeWitt, who oversaw the restoration for ACS Infrastructure, says the company took pains to restore the trams and the two stations to their original Beaux Arts splendor — including the orange and black paint on the cars.
+Pretty much the same as it did in the early 1900s.
+Steve DeWitt, who oversaw the restoration for ACS Infrastructure, said the company took pains to restore the trams and the two stations to their original Beaux Arts splendor — including the orange and black paint on the cars.
 "It has never been our intent to make it look like a 21st century facility," he says.
 "There are scratches and things that have been there for many years.
 We wanted to ensure it looked how it was supposed to look when it was well loved and used for many years.
 When the public steps on one of these cars, they're stepping back 100 years literally."

-Angels Flight operating hours are 6:45 a.m. to 10 p.m., seven days a week, 365 days a year, including all holidays.
-A one-way ride costs $1.
+Angels Flight is open daily from 6:45 a.m. to 10 p.m., including all holidays.
+A one-way ride costs $1, or you can purchase a souvenir round-trip ticket for $2.
 Flash your Metro TAP card and you'll only pay 50 cents.
-Five-ride and 40-ride discount commuter books, good for one person only and valid for 30 days, will also be available.
-No reservations needed.
-Simply show up and hop aboard.
+Discounted five-ride and 40-ride Commuter Ticket Books (valid for one person only) are also available.
+No reservations needed, just show up and hop aboard!

 Angels Flight - Top Station

 California Plaza, 350 S. Grand Ave, Los Angeles 90071

 351 S. Hill St., Los Angeles 90013 (across from Grand Central Market)